 The election of Pope Francis, the first Jesuit pope in Church history, has dramatically increased popular interest in the Jesuit Order.
 In this presentation, Mark Brumley interviews Ignatius Press's founder and editor, Jesuit Father Joseph Fessio.
 He shares the story and influence of the Jesuits throughout Church History, reflects on his own life and experience as a Jesuit, and speaks especially ...
 [More]

-OUT OF STOCKETA: 12/28/18For a limited time, receive 10% off Jesus and the Jewish Roots of MARY!
-Retail Price: $24.00 Sale Price: $21.60 From best-selling author of Jesus and the Jewish Roots of the Eucharist Dr. Brant Pitre comes this new book examining the Blessed Virgin Mary in a whole new way.
-Using his in-depth knowledge of the Bible and ancient Judaism, Dr. Pitre uses his familiar voice to...
+THIS ITEM IS CURRENTLY OUT OF STOCK.
+From best-selling author of Jesus and the Jewish Roots of the Eucharist Dr. Brant Pitre comes this new book examining the Blessed Virgin Mary in a whole new way.
+Using his in-depth knowledge of the Bible and ancient Judaism, Dr. Pitre uses his familiar voice to answer important questions about the Biblical understanding of Mary and the Church's teaching on he...
 [More]

-Dr. Brant Pitre uses the Hebrew Scriptures and Jewish tradition to frame the actions of Jesus at the Last Supper, and to provide a fresh look at the heart of Catholic practice — the Eucharist.
-By taking us back to the Jewish roots of our faith, Dr. Pitre gives us a powerful lens through which to see anew the bread of the presence, the manna, the Last Supper, and ultimately the meaning of th...
+Order by March 31, 2019 to get 20% off during our Lent and Easter promotion!Retail Price for 1 CD: $5.50 Sale Price for 1 CD: $4.40 Dr. Brant Pitre uses the Hebrew Scriptures and Jewish tradition to frame the actions of Jesus at the Last Supper, and to provide a fresh look at the heart of Catholic practice — the Eucharist.
+By taking us back to the Jewish roots of our faith, Dr. Pitre gives ...
 [More]

 "Jesus and the Jewish Roots of the Eucharist" shines fresh light on the Last Supper by looking at it through Jewish eyes.
 Using his in-depth knowledge of the Bible and ancient Judaism, Dr. Brant Pitre answers questions such as: What was the Passover like at the time of Jesus?
 What were the Jewish hopes for the Messiah?
 What was Jesus' purpose in instituting the Eucharist during the feast of Passov...
 [More]